VidhyadharMelam/Operational-Reporting-Dataset-Automation-Platform/README.md

 - Example KPIs: SLA compliance %, Avg processing time, Workforce utilization.

 ### 4. Visualization
-- Tableau/Power BI dashboard combining KPIs, trends, and filters.
+- Power BI dashboard combining KPIs, trends, and filters.
 - Recruiter‑friendly layout: KPI cards at the top, trend chart in the middle, filters on the side, insights at the bottom.

 ---